-This engine is helped by a permanently energized synchronous machine, which acts as an electric motor, resulting to 33 kW (45 hp) of power and 211 Nm (155.63 lb-ft).
-The synchronous machines also act as a starter and, while decelerating, a generator.
+The 2.0-liter TFSI gasoline engine in the new 2011 Audi Q5 Hybrid Quattro is complemented by a permanently energized synchronous machine that acts as an electric motor.
+Thanks to this electric motor, the Q5 Hybrid Quattro get an extra 33 kW (45 hp) of motive power as well as 211 Nm (155.63 lb.-ft.) of peak torque.
+The synchronous machines also act as a starter and, while decelerating, as a generator.

-Top speed is electronically limited to 222 km/h (137.94 mph).
-Moreover, this car is capable of accelerating from 80 to 120 km/h (49.71 to 74.56 mph) in fifth gear in about 5.9 seconds.
-One should expect this car to have a lithium-ion battery system, which weighs 38 kg (83.78 lb) and stores energy from the electric motor.
-With an output of 39 kW, the battery has 72 cells and 266 volts plus a nominal energy of 1.3 kWh.
+The new Audi Q5 Hybrid Quattro is equipped with a lithium-ion battery system, which weighs 38 kg (83.78 lb) and stores energy from the electric motor.
+With a capacity of 39 kW, the battery has 72 cells and 266 volts plus a nominal energy of 1.3 kWh.

-The Q5 Hybrid Quattro covers about 3 kilometers (1.86 miles) locally emission-free with a speed of 60 km/h (37.28 mph).
-The SUV can drive up to 100 km/h (62.14 mph) alone under electric power.
-The Q5 Hybrid Quattro, on fuel consumption, boasts of an extraordinary 7.0 liters per 100 km (33.60 US mpg) and less than 160 g/km (257.50 g/mile) of CO2 emissions.
+The 2011 Audi Q5 Hybrid Quattro covers about 3 kilometers (1.86 miles) locally emission-free with a speed of 60 km/h (37.28 mph).
+The hybrid SUV can drive up to 100 km/h (62.14 mph) alone under electric power.
+The Q5 Hybrid Quattro, on fuel consumption, boasts of an extraordinary 7.0 liters per 100 km (33.60 US mpg) and emits less than 160 grams of carbon dioxide per km (257.50 g/mile).

 Its 75-liter (19.81 US gallon) tank produces a range comparable to that of a TDI.
-Moreover, the Q5 Hybrid Quattro offers five various operating modes: with the electric drive alone, with the combustion engine alone or in hybrid mode is possible, as are boosting and recuperation.
+Moreover, the 2011 Audi Q5 Hybrid Quattro offers five various operating modes: with the electric drive alone, with the combustion engine alone or in hybrid mode is possible, as are boosting and recuperation.